 The Effective Answer to the Ransomware Pandemic in 2021

-On March 10 2021, the UN General Assembly held a conference where the field of information and telecommunications in the context of international security was discussed as it became highly relevant in spite of the recent supply chain attack on SolarWinds and breaches of Microsoft Exchange as well as the changing threat landscape caused by the coronavirus pandemic.
-In this publication, we would like to discuss the key ideas proposed by the United Nations in the area of cybersecurity that were denoted in the newly published report.
+On March 10, 2021, the UN General Assembly held a conference where the field of information and telecommunications in the context of international security was discussed as it became highly relevant despite the recent supply chain attack on SolarWinds and breaches of Microsoft Exchange as well as the changing threat landscape caused by the coronavirus pandemic.
+In this publication, we would like to discuss the key ideas proposed by the United Nations in cybersecurity denoted in the newly published report.

-The main purpose of the conference was to discuss information and communications technologies (ICTs) in the context of its positive influences on peace, security, human rights and developments on one hand, and also negative aspects such as their malicious use by governments and cyber criminals.
-ICTs should be protected through the improved international law, confidence-building measures (CBMs), capacity building, and international cooperation.
+The main purpose of the conference was to discuss information and communications technologies (ICTs) in the context of their positive influences on peace, security, human rights, and developments on the one hand, and also negative aspects such as their malicious use by governments and cybercriminals.
+ICTs should be protected through improved international law, confidence-building measures (CBMs), capacity building, and international cooperation.

 Evolving Threat Landscape in the COVID-19 Era

-Another related problem is the COVID-19 pandemic that continues its march around the world affecting the usual way of life, killing people and undermining the economy.
-Due to the pandemic, corporations saw a 605% increase in potential vulnerability of remote devices in Q2 2020.
-The amount of cyber attacks again increased by 240% in Q3 and 114% in Q4.
-Trend Micro cybersecurity firm estimates that attacks on home networks in 2021 grew by 210% to nearly 2.9 billion affecting about 15.5% of routers.
-73% of these attacks used brute force technique to gain control over routers or smart home appliances.
+Another related problem is the COVID-19 pandemic that continues its march around the world, affecting the usual way of life, killing people, and undermining the economy.
+Due to the pandemic, corporations saw a 605% increase in the potential vulnerability of remote devices in Q2 2020.
+The number of cyberattacks again increased by 240% in Q3 and 114% in Q4.
+Trend Micro cybersecurity firm estimates that attacks on home networks in 2021 grew by 210% to nearly 2.9 billion, affecting about 15.5% of routers.
+73% of these attacks used brute force techniques to gain control over routers or smart home appliances.

 COVID-19 also became the popular topic of phishing scams during 2020.
-For example, the government of North Rhine-Westphalia, a province in western Germany, is believed to have lost up to one hundred million of euros as a result of a phishing attack on a website created for distributing coronavirus aid funding.
-NRW officials reported that up to 4,000 fake requests have been granted that resulted in $109 million mistakenly sent to scammers.
+For example, the government of North Rhine-Westphalia, a province in western Germany, is believed to have lost up to one hundred million euros due to a phishing attack on a website created for distributing coronavirus aid funding.
+NRW officials reported that up to 4,000 fake requests had been granted that resulted in $109 million mistakenly sent to scammers.